aistore

 AIStore is a lightweight object storage system with the capability to linearly scale out with each added storage node and a special focus on petascale deep learning.

-AIStore (AIS for short) is a built-from-scratch, lightweight storage stack tailored for AI apps.
+AIStore (AIS for short) is a lightweight, built-from-scratch storage stack tailored for AI applications.
 It's an elastic cluster that can grow and shrink at runtime and can be ad-hoc deployed, with or without Kubernetes, anywhere from a single Linux machine to a bare-metal cluster of any size.

 AIS consistently shows balanced I/O distribution and linear scalability across arbitrary numbers of clustered nodes.
 The ability to scale linearly with each added disk was, and remains, one of the main incentives.
 Much of the initial design was also driven by the ideas to offload custom dataset transformations (often referred to as ETL).
 And finally, since AIS is a software system that aggregates Linux machines to provide storage for user data, there's the requirement number one: reliability and data protection.

 - ✅ Deploys anywhere.
-AIStore deploys immediately and anywhere, from an all-in-one ready-to-use docker container and Google Colab notebook, on the one hand, to multi-petabyte Kubernetes clusters at NVIDIA data centers, on the other.
-There are no limitations - the system will run on any Linux machine, virtual or physical.
+AIS can be deployed anywhere, from an all-in-one ready-to-use Docker container and Google Colab notebook to multi-petabyte Kubernetes clusters at NVIDIA data centers.
+There are no deployment limitations - AIS runs on any Linux machine, whether virtual or physical.

 - ✅ Highly available control and data planes, end-to-end data protection, self-healing, n-way mirroring, erasure coding, and arbitrary number of extremely lightweight access points.